Fujifilm X-E3 vs Canon G9 X

-The Fujifilm X-E3 and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in September 2017 and October 2015.
+The Fujifilm X-E3 and the Canon PowerShot G9 X are two digital cameras that were revealed to the public, respectively, in September 2017 and October 2015.
 The X-E3 is a mirrorless interchangeable lens camera, while the G9X is a fixed lens compact.
 The cameras are based on an APS-C (X-E3) and an one-inch (G9X) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-E3 vs Canon G9 X

-An illustration of the physical size and weight of the Fujifilm X-E3 and the Canon G9 X is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-E3 and the Canon G9 X are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (37 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the G9X are weather-sealed.